 Great for stews and roasts or as a substitute for spinach and regular garlic.
 The plant is also known to ward off fleas, ticks, and snakes and is used to relieve sinus headaches.

-Edible flowers, especially the more delicate ones, are best prepared soon after harvesting but can be kept in the fridge for up to two days.
+Edible Spring flowers, especially the more delicate ones, are best prepared soon after harvesting but can be kept in the fridge for up to two days.
 I don’t suggest keeping them for long as they start losing some of their freshness.
 Do not assume all of them are indeed edible.

 Flowers from florists are usually sprayed with pesticides which can be very harmful to the system.
 Instead, opt to purchase from organic growers, and those marked explicitly in grocery stores as edible.
 Why not try your hand at growing your own?
 You can purchase seeds from your local garden centre and not only will you have a vibrant spring garden, but will wow your friends with your restaurant-style presentation.